 What Is Sunken Slab (Sunk Slab)?

-The sunken slab is one of the familiar and adaptable ways to maintain architectural design in especially the washroom, as well as laundry areas where water drainage systems or pipes installed below the floor or tiles.
+The sunken slab meaning is that it is one of the familiar and adaptable ways to maintain architectural design, especially in the sunken area like the washroom, as well as laundry areas where water drainage systems or pipes installed below the sunken floor or tiles..

 Hence extra care required while constructing a sunken slab; otherwise, dampness or water leakage may happen in the future.